Analytic test configurations and geodesic rays: The Legendre transform and geodesic rays

-Let $[\psi_{\lambda}]$ be an analytic test configuration, and let $\phi_{\lambda}$ be an associated maximal test curve.
+Let $[\psi_{\lambda}]$ be an analytic test configuration, and let $\phi_{\lambda}$ be the associated maximal test curve.
 Then $[\phi_{\lambda}]$ defines a new analytic test configuration.
 This could possibly differ from $[\psi_{\lambda}],$ but the following proposition tells us that the associated geodesic rays are the same.

-\begin{proposition} Let $\phi'\in \mathcal{H}(L).$ Then the Legendre transform of $\phi'_{[\phi_{\lambda}]}$ coincides with the Legendre transform of $\phi'_{\lambda}:=\phi'_{[\psi_{\lambda}]}.$ \end{proposition}
+\begin{proposition} Let $\phi'\in \mathcal{H}(L)$.
+Then the Legendre transform of $\phi'_{[\phi_{\lambda}]}$ coincides with the Legendre transform of $\phi'_{\lambda}:=\phi'_{[\psi_{\lambda}]}$. \end{proposition}

-\begin{proof} Since $\phi'_{\lambda}\sim \phi_{\lambda}$ we get that $\phi'_{[\phi_{\lambda}]}=\phi'_{[\phi'_{\lambda}]},$ thus without loss of generality we can assume that $\phi'=\phi.$ Recall that the critical value $\lambda_c$ was defined as If $\lambda<\lambda_c$ there exists a $\lambda'$ such that $\lambda<\lambda'<\lambda_c,$ and thus by the assumption $\phi_{\lambda'}$ has small unbounded locus.
-Let $C$ be a constant less than $\lambda$ such that $\phi_C=\phi.$ By concavity it follows that
+\begin{proof} Since $\phi'_{\lambda}\sim \phi_{\lambda}$ we get that $\phi'_{[\phi_{\lambda}]}=\phi'_{[\phi'_{\lambda}]},$ thus without loss of generality we can assume that $\phi'=\phi$.
+Recall that the critical value $\lambda_c$ was defined as If $\lambda<\lambda_c$ there exists a $\lambda'$ such that $\lambda<\lambda'<\lambda_c,$ and thus by the assumption $\phi_{\lambda'}$ has small unbounded locus.
+Let $C$ be a constant less than $\lambda$ such that $\phi_C=\phi$.
+By concavity it follows that

 where $0<r<1,$ is chosen such that If we let by the multilinearity of the Monge-Amp\'ere operator it follows that $MA(\rho)$ dominates the volume form $r^nMA(\phi)$.
-Furthermore $\rho$ has small unbounded locus and is more singular than $\phi_{\lambda}.$ Thus by Proposition \ref{maximality} we get that for any constant $C$ and therefore
+Furthermore $\rho$ has small unbounded locus and is more singular than $\phi_{\lambda}$.
+Thus by Proposition \ref{maximality} we have for any constant $C$ and therefore

-whenever $\lambda<\lambda_c.$ If $\lambda>\lambda_c$ then clearly equation (\ref{equationzxc}) holds as well since both sides are identically equal to minus infinity.
+whenever $\lambda<\lambda_c$.
+If $\lambda>\lambda_c$ then clearly equation (\ref{equationzxc}) holds as well since both sides are identically equal to minus infinity.
 It follows that for any $\epsilon>0,$ which implies that Since $\epsilon>0$ was arbitrary the proposition follows. \end{proof}